digitsensitive/juno/README.md

 [fantasy consoles](https://github.com/paladin-t/fantasy) with a simple API.
 Creating prototypes has never been easier.

-The framework is still in a very early stage of development.
+The framework is still in an early stage of development.

 What are you waiting for?
 Start with Juno and create games in a nutshell!